-The CNMI complies with the Removal of Juveniles Charged as Adults and Detained in Adult Facilities core requirement.
+The CNMI complies with the removal of juveniles charged as adults and detained in adult facilities.

-The CNMI has one collocated facility qualifying as an adult jail that also classifies as a secure correctional facility for adults.
-Collocated with this facility is a secure detention facility and separate secure correctional facility for juveniles.
-Juveniles charged as an adult pending trial are kept in the portion of the facility qualifying as either the secure detention or correctional facility for juveniles.
-These juveniles are not detained in the portion qualifying as a jail or lockup for adults.
+The CNMI had one facility qualifying as an adult jail that was also classified as a secure correctional facility for adults (since the erection of the juvenile detention facility, the juvenile population are housed in the separate, juvenile detention facility).
+Prior to the completion of the juvenile detention facility, a Juvenile Detention Unit, or "JDU," was collocated with the adult correctional facility as a secure detention facility and separate secure correctional facility for juveniles.
+Juveniles charged as an adult pending trial are kept in the portion of the facility qualifying as either the secure detention or correctional facility for juveniles (within the Juvenile Detention Facility).
+These juveniles are not detained in the jail or lockup for adults.